xshyamx/tattletale/doc/README.txt

 JBoss Tattletale
 ================

 JBoss Tattletale is a tool that can help you get an overview of the project you are working on or a product that you depend on.

 The tool will provide you with reports that can help you

-* Identify dependencies between JAR files
+* Identify dependencies between archives
 * Find missing classes from the classpath
-* Spot if a class/package is located in multiple JAR files
+* Spot if a class/package is located in multiple archives
-* Spot if the same JAR file is located in multiple locations
+* Spot if the same archive is located in multiple locations
-* With a list of what each JAR file requires and provides
+* List what each archive requires and provides
 * Verify the SerialVersionUID of a class
-* Find similar JAR files that have different version numbers
+* Find similar archives that have different version numbers
-* Find JAR files without a version number
+* Find archives without a version number
-* Find unused JAR files
+* Find unused archives
-* Identify sealed / signed JAR archives
+* Identify sealed/signed archives
-* Locate a class in a JAR file
+* Locate a class in an archive
 * Get the OSGi status of your project
+* Identify blacklisted API usage

-JBoss Tattletale will recursive scan the directory pass as the argument for JAR files and then build the reports as HTML files.
+JBoss Tattletale will recursively scan the hash-separated list of directories for archives and/or analyse a list of archives passed as the argument and then build the reports as HTML files.

 The main HTML file is: index.html

 JBoss Tattletale is licensed under GNU Lesser General Public License (LGPL) version 2.1 or later.

-We hope that JBoss Tattletale will help you in your development tasks !
+We hope that JBoss Tattletale will help you in your development tasks!

 Quick start:
 ------------
-java -Xmx512m -jar tattletale.jar [-exclude=<excludes>] <scan-directory> [output-directory]
+java -jar tattletale.jar [-title=<title>] [-components[=<regex>]] [-exclude=<excludes>] <input>[#<input>]* [<output-directory>]

-Output: Analysis reports generate in current directory if no output-directory set.
+Analysis reports are generated in current directory if no output-directory is set.

 User guide: